-A great way to source for great talent is to utilise a talent pool.
-This article will explore what a talent pool is, why it is important for your business, and how to create and manage your own talent pool.
+In today’s competitive job market, finding great talent isn’t just about filling roles—it’s about being prepared.
+One of the best ways to stay ahead is by building a talent pool.
+This guide will explore what a talent pool is, why it’s crucial for your business, and how to create and manage one effectively.

 What is a Talent Pool?